 - A. Organization and Purpose The Partnership for Children of Cumberland County, Inc. (Cumberland County Partnership) is a legally separate nonprofit organization incorporated on December 2, 1993.
-The Cumberland County Partnership was established to develop and provide, through public and private means, early childhood education and developmental services for children and families.
-The Cumberland County Partnership is tax-exempt as an organization described in Section 501(c)(3) of the Internal Revenue Code. - B. Basis of Presentation The accompanying financial statements present all funds for which the Cumberland County Partnership's Board of Directors is responsible.
-Pursuant to the provisions of the Financial Accounting Standards Board's Accounting Standards for Not-For-Profit Entities, the accompanying financial statements present information according to two classes of net assets: without donor restrictions and with donor restrictions.
+Cumberland County Partnership was established to develop and provide, through public and private means, early childhood education and developmental services for children and families.
+Cumberland County Partnership is tax-exempt as an organization described in Section 501(c)(3) of the Internal Revenue Code. - B. Basis of Presentation The accompanying financial statements present all funds for which the Cumberland County Partnership's Board of Directors is responsible.
+Pursuant to the provisions of Financial Accounting Standards Board's Accounting Standard for Not-For-Profit Entities, the accompanying financial statements present information according to two classes of net assets: without donor restrictions and with donor restrictions.
 Net assets without donor restrictions are the part of net assets not subject to donor-imposed restrictions (donors include other types of contributors, including makers of certain grants).
-Net assets with donor restrictions are the part of net assets subject to donor-imposed restrictions (donors include other types of contributors, including makers of contributors, including makers of certain grants).
-As permitted by this Standard, contributions with donor restrictions received and expended in the same year are reported as receipts without donor restrictions.
+Net assets with donor restrictions.
+As permitted by this Standard, contributions with donor restrictions received and expended in the same year are reported as receipts without donor restrictions rather than receipts with donor restrictions.

 Contributions with donor restrictions that are not expended within the year received are reported as an increase in net assets with donor restrictions.
-When the restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statement of Receipts, Expenditures, and Net Assets as net assets released from restrictions.
+When the restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statement of Receipts, Expenditures, and Net Assets - Modified Cash Basis as net assets released from restrictions.